 These facilities are the only sorts of Asbestos Studio reincarnations.

 In non-hierarchical guiding, everyone is a co-creator or co-creator in training.
-This is why Rhizome Lee does not use the term “teacher” but instead “midwife.”
+This is why Rhizome Lee did not use the term “teacher” but instead “midwife.”
 A butoh midwife is a holder of space, facilitating the passage of others’ latent infinite creative potential.
 Akaji Maro of Dairakudakan also makes use of the term in a similar way.³ Eventually everyone becomes a midwife, helping facilitate a complicated multi-rhizomic network of co-creators.

 The distinction between teacher and non-teacher is blurred.
 Everyone is an administudent and captrainee.